 In short, the best months to visit Iran are April and October.
 These are the two times of the year when the country is neither in the icy grips of winter nor burning in the heat of summer, though you should keep in mind that chilly and scorching temperatures are possible in Iran year-round, depending on where you are and what time of the day it is.

-On the other hand, April and October are Iran’s high season, which means that prices are higher and crowds are bigger.
+On the other hand, every Iran travel blog out there will tell you that April and October are Iran’s high season, which means that prices are higher and crowds are bigger.
 This doesn’t mean you should go to the extreme of visiting Iran in winter (unless, of course, you ski) or summer (just no), but visiting in the shoulder months of March, May, September or November could save you money and stress.

 Where to Go in Iran